 Patient falls often occur when patients attempt to get up on their own to use the bathroom or pick up something out of reach.
-They commonly occur in patients without any relatives around to assist or attend to their needs.
+This commonly happens among patients without any relatives around to assist or attend to their needs.
 This might cause injuries or even death to patients if measures to avoid it are not strictly followed.

-How to Avoid: Do nursing rounds to patients (especially those who are high-risk for falls) hourly during the day or every two hours at night, make sure personal belongings and things that are essential to patient are within his/her reach, follow safety procedures (e.g. raising side rails), and let patients know that you are always ready to help in case they need assistance from you.
+Do nursing rounds to patients, especially those who are high-risk for falls hourly during the day or every two hours at night.
+Make sure that personal belongings and things that are essential to the patient are within his/her reach.
+Follow safety procedures (e.g. raising side rails) and let patients know that you are always ready to help in case they need assistance.

-How to Avoid: Never underestimate the power of hand hygiene and using techniques to avoid occurence of infections.
+Never underestimate the power of hand hygiene and using techniques to avoid the occurrence of infections.
 Nurses should remember that iatrogenic infections are caused by nurses’ negligence most of the time.

 4. Documentation/Charting Errors

-How to avoid: Never stop learning.
+Never stop learning.
 When in doubt, always ask your seniors or other staff nurses who are more experienced than you are.
 Always remember the basic reminder that says “Nursing procedure not charted is a nursing procedure not done“.
-Read books like “Documentation in Action” by Lippincott Williams & Wilkins ed 2006 to familiarize yourself more with the basics of documentation.

 5. Treating Nursing as a “JOB”